mitosisX/limekit-docs/source/widgets/double-spinner.rst

 .. function:: setOnValueChange(callback)
   :noindex:

-  The function executed when the value changes.
+  The function executed when the value changes

   :params: ``self`` and ``value``